Twisted 6d $(2,0)$ SCFTs on a Circle: Conclusions

 Twisted strings in 6d $(1,0)$ SCFTs are also interesting objects to study.
 Twisted compactification of 6d SCFTs yields 5d KK theories, which are parents of large class of 5d SCFTs \cite{Bhardwaj:2019fzv}.
 It has been recently found that the blowup equations are strong methods to obtain the BPS spectra of those 5d theories on \(\mathbb{R}^4\times S^1\) \cite{Kim:2020hhh}.
 However, non-critical strings in twisted 6d SCFTs have not been studied extensively so far.
 We expect that the modular property of twisted strings in $(1,0)$ SCFTs can be also obtained from folding procedure similar to (\ref{eq385_folding}), and the modular bootstrap would be a useful tool to explore the physics on those strings.

-\acknowledgments We are grateful to Amir-Kian Kashani-Poor, Hee-Cheol Kim, Sung-Soo Kim, Albrecht Klemm and Kaiwen Sun for useful discussions.
-We would like to thank Amir-Kian Kashani-Poor for his reading of the draft and providing inspiring comments.
+\acknowledgments We are grateful to Amir-Kian Kashani-Poor, Hee-Cheol Kim, Sung-Soo Kim, Albrecht Klemm, Thorsten Schimannek and Kaiwen Sun for useful discussions.
+We would like to thank Amir-Kian Kashani-Poor and Thorsten Schimannek for their reading of the draft and providing inspiring comments.
 ZD, JN, KL and XW are supported by KIAS Individual Grant PG076901, PG076401, PG006904 and QP079201 respectively.
 KL is also supported in part by the National Research Foundation of Korea Grant NRF-2017R1D1A1B06034369.